Operational Logs for Apache Traffic and Server Health

 Why teams choose Atatus for Apache logs monitoring

-Atatus automatically parses Apache access and error logs without requiring custom patterns or manual configuration.
+Atatus automatically interprets Apache access and error logs without custom patterns or configuration.

 Unified traffic visibility

-View request volume, response codes, and error trends across all Apache servers in one place.
+Atatus shows request volume, status codes, and error trends across all Apache servers.

 Faster incident triage

-Quickly isolate HTTP errors, worker exhaustion, and misconfigurations using indexed log search.
+Atatus isolates HTTP errors, worker exhaustion, and configuration issues using indexed logs.

 Real-time alerting

-Get notified when Apache logs indicate traffic spikes, repeated failures, or service degradation.
+Atatus notifies teams on traffic spikes, repeated failures, and service degradation.

 Cross-stack correlation

-Correlate Apache logs with backend application and database logs for full request tracing.
+Atatus connects Apache logs with backend application and database activity for full tracing.

 Unified Observability for Every Engineering Team